-- We do not use one because we do not want to promote the use of private loans and over-borrowing. - My school has 4 of them, undergrad, grad, domestic, int'l.
-But while what happened in the lender list scandal years ago was 1000% wrong, the reaction was throwing the baby out with the bathwater.
+- My school has 4 of them, undergrad, grad, domestic, int'l.
+What happened in the lender list scandal years ago was 1000% wrong, the reaction was throwing the baby out with the bathwater.
 I understand why some schools avoid lender lists, but in the absence of one, students and parents have to rely on less reliable, more biased info, including direct-to-consumer marketing, and anyone who has had a kid in or bound for college can attest to that.
-I did an article some years back for the NASFAA Transcript on DTC marketing of student loans, and unearthed lots of bad behavior by lenders, including advice to avoid doing a FAFSA and loans that don't require school certification, thereby allowing students to borrow in excess of the COA, sometimes way more. - Our university does not provide a preferred lender list due to the federal requirements associated with such a list.
-We do counsel students on differences between Stafford and private loans. - It helps our students have a starting point for a confusing process of finding adequate lenders. - My school does use one.
-The reason is because we look to lenders who provide the best in service, repayment, interest rates, customer satisfaction, are ELM and NDN participants so we have a streamlined process.
+I did an article some years back for the NASFAA Transcript on DTC marketing of student loans, and unearthed lots of bad behavior by lenders, including advice to avoid doing a FAFSA and loans that don't require school certification, thereby allowing students to borrow in excess of the COA, sometimes way more. - It helps our students have a starting point for a confusing process of finding adequate lenders. - My school does use one.
+We look to lenders who provide the best in service, repayment, interest rates, customer satisfaction, are ELM and NDN participants so we have a streamlined process.
 We have six on our preferred lender list.